radamanthus/daga/HOWTO.md

 ```

 ## TODO: Increment the progress bar by 20% every second
+## Code is done, just need to update this HOWTO

 ## TODO: Display the main screen when the splash progress reaches 100%